Possibilities of saving Code Signing certificate

-Code Signing EV certificate must always be stored on a secure device that is a precondition for its trust.
-Additionally, saving token prevents it from being misused because it is password protected and the private key cannot be exported.
-Introducing the options for storing Code Signing EV certificates that our customers can use.
+Code Signing certificate must always be stored on a secure device that is a precondition for its trust.
+Additionally, storing the certificate on a token prevents it from being misused because it is password protected and the private key cannot be exported.
+Here are the available storage options for Code Signing certificates that our customers can use.

 Certificate on HW token

-The most common way to store the Code Signing EV certificate.
+The old way to store the Code Signing certificate.
 CAs currently use a SafeNet 5110 token.
 This allows other certificates to be stored and effectively protected against theft.

 The certificates are stored on the token together with the private keys and the private keys cannot be exported.
 To work with certificates, the token must be unlocked with a password; after 10 incorrect password entries, the token locks and becomes unusable.
 Brute-force password guessing attacks are therefore excluded.